Access | Bandwidth | Low demand on internet connections. |

 - Contributor - can write posts and pages but cannot publish them without approval

-- Subscriber - cannot write content but can access it, even if the site is private
+- Subscriber - cannot write content but can access it, even if the website is private

 This method is useful if you want people to sign themselves up to join the site.

-- Log in to UBC Blogs with your UBC CWL.
+- Log in to UBC Blogs with your UBC CWL and navigate to your website.

 - Click Plugin in the sidebar of the Dashboard, find the "Add Users Sidebar Widget" plugin, and click Activate.
-This widget will let you add a signup form to your site.
+This widget will let you add a signup form to your website.

-- From the Dashboard, hover over the "Appearance" item in the sidebar, and select Widgets.
+- From the Dashboard, hover over "Appearance" in the sidebar, and select Widgets.

 - Author - can publish posts and pages but only edit their own content